Alpalis/docs/index.md

-# Alpalis Plugins Documentation
+# Alpalis Documentation

-This documentation website is still under development, but it already has many things you can use.
-We hope you will come here again.
+This is a website with documentation to all products developed by Alpalis.